CakePHP Static Analyzer updates

 Best to make sure your code already uses list<> only where you can absolutely say for sure this is the case, e.g. when defining a constant or (read-only) attribute.

-In most following code, reading by key or adding by key will definitely break this.
-Also even just iterating over it and using the key in any reading way.
+In most of the following code using such an annotated method or property, reading by key or adding by key will definitely break this.
+Also, even just iterating over it and using the key in any reading way.

 Leave a Reply